 With more than four hundred national park sites in the United States, deciding which park to visit for your family vacation can be daunting.
 How far will you travel to reach them?
 What will you do once you get there?

 Not to worry.
-These five popular parks provide an ideal combination of activities and exploration for a multi-day adventure with kids.
+These five popular parks provide an ideal combination of outdoor activities and exploration for a multi-day adventure with kids.
 See one that sparks your ultimate interest–or a few?
-Each recommendation below links to our complete vacation guide for the park with recommendations of what to do, where to stay, and where to eat on your vacation at that park.
+Each recommendation below links to our complete vacation guide for the national park with recommendations of what to do, where to stay, and where to eat during your visit.

 And don’t forget!
 If you’ve got a fourth grader in the house, you can visit the National Parks free!
 Find out more about the Every Kid in a Park Pass in this post (and see more related stories below this post).